Plan your professional development

 - we want to make it easier for you to record your L&D

 - we want to change the culture around L&D

 Managers are responsible for making sure that PDPs of their team members are reviewed at each quarterly performance meeting.

-We want to change the culture around L&D. We are mandating that everyone in the GCS who works in a Whitehall department has an up-to-date PDP in place by 30 April 2021.
+We want to change the culture around L&D. We are mandating that everyone in the GCS who works in a Whitehall department has an up-to-date PDP.
 As a manager, you will need to have agreed to a PDP with each of your team members – as well as your own.